 In addition, surgeons who achieve ABS recertification may apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

-The form(s) should be filled out by a physician of a comparable position at your institution, such as the chief of staff or medical director, with a note of explanation.
+The form(s) should be filled out by a physician of a comparable position at your institution, such as the medical director or chief of staff, with a note of explanation.
 The two forms may not be filled out by the same person.

 We do not endorse or critically evaluate any review courses.